-Cool, colorful, and stylish bands to pair with your Apple Watch | CNN Underscored
+Cool, colorful and stylish bands to pair with your Apple Watch | CNN Underscored

 Apple Sport Loop ($49; amazon.com)

-New to the Watch Band Lineup is the Apple Sport Loop.
+New to the Watch Band lineup is the Apple Sport Loop.
 This nylon band slips on and off your wrist with ease and will stay put even during the toughest of training sessions.
 The fabric is lightweight and breathable for ultimate comfort.

 Vine Watch Band ($39.95; pelacase.com)

 We checked out Pela’s watch bands last summer and were stoked about the sustainability and functionality the bands offer.
-With a variety of color options these bands let you showcase your style as well as protect the earth, since they’re made of Pela’s signature compostable Flaxstick.
+With a variety of color options, these bands let you showcase your style as well as protect the earth, since they’re made of Pela’s signature compostable Flaxstick.

 Rifle Paper Co.
 Band ($50; case-mate.com)

-Available in three floral designs this fluoroelastomer band sits comfortably on the wrist and features a gold metal clasp.
+Available in three floral designs, this fluoroelastomer band sits comfortably on the wrist and features a gold metal clasp.
 It’s an easy way to add some flair to your wrist.

 Genuine Leather Watch Band ($65; casetify.com)

 A more affordable leather option, Casetify’s genuine leather watch bands are available in a wide range of colors and can even be customized.
-Certain colors are made with Italian leather while others are made with German leather.
+Certain colors are made with Italian leather, while others are made with German leather.

 Stainless Steel Watchband ($100; casetify.com)

 This stainless steel band from Casetify comes in five different metal finishes, though we’re personally fans of the blue.
-It’s water and sweat resistant and comes with a metal link remover so you can easily adjust the size of the band.
+It’s water- and sweat-resistant and comes with a metal link remover so you can easily adjust the size of the band.

 Apple Watch Band Milanese Loop ($99; amazon.com)